-1. Royal Origins: the birth of the idea of a Thai democratic state under the guidance of the absolute monarchs of the Chakri Dynasty.
+1. Royal Origins: the birth of the idea of a Thai democratic state under the absolute monarchs of the Chakri Dynasty.

-2. The 1932 Revolution: describing the events that transformed Siam from an absolute to a constitutional monarchy.
+2. The 1932 Revolution: the events that transformed Siam from an absolute to a constitutional monarchy.

-4. Phibun vs Pridi: an exploration of the alternating in power of the two most influential men of early Thai democratic history, Plaek Phibunsongkram and Pridi Phanomyong.
+4. Phibun vs Pridi: the alternating in power of the two most influential men of early Thai democratic history, Plaek Phibunsongkram and Pridi Phanomyong.

-5. The Triumvirate: on Phibun’s return to power and his second administration.
+5. The Triumvirate: Phibun’s return to power and his second administration.

-6. Strongman Sarit: analysing the administration of Sarit Thanarat and his authoritarianism.
+6. Strongman Sarit: the administration of Sarit Thanarat and his authoritarianism.

 7. Octobers of Tragedy: a narrative of the twin tragedies of 1973 and 1976.

-8. Premier Prem: analysing the administration of Prem Tinsulanonda and his style of rule.
+8. Premier Prem: the administration of Prem Tinsulanonda and his style of rule.

-9. Black May: on the events of Black May, and the democratic period that followed.
+9. Black May: the events of Black May, and the democratic period that followed.

 Lessons Learned: what have we learned from the story of Thai democracy?
 Why is this study important?